Days in Inventory Formula (Table of Contents)

 Days in Inventory Formula

-Days in inventory is basically used to determine the efficiency of a particular company in converting inventory into sales.
-It is calculated by dividing the number of days in the period by inventory turnover ratio.
-The numerator of the days in the formula is always 365 which is the total number of days in a year.
+Companies use days in inventory to determine their efficiency in converting inventory into sales.
+It is calculated by dividing the number of days in the period by the inventory turnover ratio.
+The numerator of the days in the Formula is always 365, the total number of days in a year.

-To understand the days in inventory formula one should look at the inventory turnover formula used in the denominator.
+One should look at the inventory turnover formula used in the denominator to understand the days in the inventory formula.

-In other words shorter the inventory outstanding indicates the company has the potential to convert the inventory into cash within a short time.
+In other words, shorter inventory outstanding indicates the company has the potential to convert the inventory into cash within a short time.

 Examples of Days in Inventory Formula